 Who We Serve

-The Workforce Development Board provides services to Tompkins County residents who are either Adults/Dislocated Workers, Adults and Youths with Disabilities, Unemployed or Underemployed persons, and part of the emerging Youth workforce.
+The Workforce Development Board provides services to Tompkins County residents who are either Adults/Dislocated Workers, Unemployed or Underemployed persons, and part of the emerging Youth workforce.
 Some funds are means‐based, striving to support those with the most barriers to seeking, obtaining, and retaining employment.
 We also serve the business community, providing invaluable partnerships and connections for those seeking employees as well as those seeking work.